darylnauman/100-days-of-code/log.md

 ### Day 3: May 13, 2019 Monday

-**Today's Progress**: Read chapter 5 of HTML&CSS: design and build websites by Jon Duckett during my commute home.</br> Feeling pretty tired so only completed a few sessions on freeCodeCamp. [text].
+**Today's Progress**: Read chapter 5 of "HTML&CSS: design and build websites" by Jon Duckett during commute home and learned useful info on images, e.g., JPEGs vs. GIFs.
+Completed a few sessions on freeCodeCamp about borders, rounded corners, and background colors.

 **Thoughts**: Feeling pretty tired from work today and not a lot of sleep last night.
+A few simple but neat concepts.

 ### Day [day]: May [date], 2019 [day of week]